Compare Finance Degrees by Level

 Associates Degrees

-Associates Prerequisites | High School Diploma/GED |
+Prerequisites | High School Diploma/GED |

-Time to complete | 18 to 24 months |
+Time to Complete | 18 to 24 months |

 International Applicants | TOEFL® or equivalent |

-Modality | Campus based and online options |
+Modality | Campus-based and online options |

 Bachelor’s Degrees

-Bachelor’s Prerequisites | High School Diploma/GED |
+Prerequisites | High School Diploma/GED |

-Pre Test | Yes, SAT or ACT |
+Pre-Test Requirements | Yes, SAT or ACT |

-Time to complete | 3 to 4 years |
+Time to Complete | 3 to 4 years |

 International Applicants | TOEFL® or equivalent |

-Modality | Campus based and online options |
+Modality | Campus-based and online options |

 MBA in Finance

-MBA/Finance Prerequisites | Bachelor’s Degree or equivalent |
+Prerequisites | Bachelor’s Degree or equivalent |

-Pre Test | Yes, GMAT or GRE |
+Pre-Test Requirements | Yes, GMAT or GRE |

-Time to complete | 12 to 24 months |
+Time to Complete | 12 to 24 months |

 International Applicants | TOEFL® or equivalent |

-Modality | Campus based and online options |
+Modality | Campus-based and online options |

 What Courses Will I Take?